NCBI-Codeathons/Use-UMLS-and-Python-to-classify-website-visitor-queries-into-measurable-categories/README.md

 2. We should cluster and analyze **trends we know about.** For multi-faceted topics that directly relate to our mission, we should create customized analyses to collect the disparate keywords people might search for into a single bucket.
 How can we create a better match between user interest and our content?
 Where might we improve our site structure and navigation?
 3. We should focus staff work on **new trends, as the trends emerge.** When something new starts to happen that can be matched to our mission statement, we should deploy social media posts on the new topic immediately, and start new content projects to address the emerging information need.

-## Top objectives

-* Interact with the MetaMap knowledge engine to tag out-of-the-box Google Analytics reports, through an easy-to-use web interface.
-Focus first on the GA report Acquisition > Search Console > Queries.
-* Create tabular and visual outputs using Pandas, matplotlib, C3.js, D3.js and/or Tableau.

-More specifically, processing uses Python 3 and the National Library of Medicine's [MetaMap knowledge engine](https://metamap.nlm.nih.gov) to tag queries to categories in NLM's [Semantic Network](https://semanticnetwork.nlm.nih.gov).
-MetaMap and the Semantic Network are components of NLM's [Unified Medical Language System (UMLS)](https://www.nlm.nih.gov/research/umls/index.html).
-The current start-up script was written for Linux.

 ## Screenshots